Al-Minaa SC: Recent history (2022–)

 After the end of the season, the Football Association did not specify the mechanism for the participation of clubs and their number in the subsequent season, and the matter remained ambiguous.
 Orally and in the media, the Football Association decided that the system of playing in the league will be according to the professional league system, and any club that did not complete its file according to the Club Licensing Law will not participate.
-The president of Football Association, Adnan Dirjal promised the president of Al-Minaa club and the governor of Basra that the Al-Minaa team would play in the Iraqi Premier League and not in the Iraq Division One if the club completed the licensing file.
+The president of Football Association, Adnan Dirjal promised the president of Al-Mina'a Club and the governor of Basra that Al-Mina'a team would play in the Iraqi Premier League and not in the Iraqi First Division League if the club completed the licensing file.
 Based on the foregoing, the club contracted with coach Basim Qasim and five professionals, paid all their debts and completed the licensing file.
 But the club was surprised by the decision of the Football Association to reverse its decision to play according to the professional league system and not to accredit the licensed clubs, and that they were deceived by the Football Association.

+The club entered the first division season and successfully got out the first time of asking by topping their group and defeating Amanat Baghdad to win the title.

+The following season, crisis would hit Al Mina'a once again.
+FIFA imposed a registration ban on the club a few weeks before the start of the season due to not paying the debts owed to former players and staff.
+This meant that Al Mina'a had to go into the season with only the existing players under contract, all of whom were academy players or recent graduates from the academy.
+This led to the resignation of the entire coaching staff, starting with the manager Qahtan Chathir.
+Al Mina'a forfeited the 3rd match of the season, after starting the match with 8 players and having a player go off "injured" after 8 minutes, forcing the referee to end the contest.
+Reports were circling that the club was set to withdraw from the league season and suffer another relegation.
+However, Iraqi manager Hassan Ahmed decided to take over the club, and sensationally steered the side full of youth players to a 14th place finish, comfortably surviving the season.

+The following season, Al-Mina'a decided to hire Pablo Grandes, who became the first Spaniard to coach the club.